simondparsons/basic-vision/models/README.md

 This bulks up the number of layers towards a VGG-type model.
 We have 2 x 32 filter convolutional layers, 2 x 64 filter layers and 3 x 128 filter layers with the same 10 unit output layer as LeNet.
 As throughout, when I say m x n filters, it denotes a block of m layers each with n filters that is followed by batch normalization and max pooling.

-For comparison with models below, it has 8 layers, but 7 of these are convolutional.
+For comparison with models below, it has 8 layers, but 7 of these are convolutional (whereas the VGG8s typically have 6 covolutional layers and 2 fully connected layers).

 ### LeNet Plus Dense